 There is another crucial difference between TokenEx’s data security solution and our competitor’s, as well: risk.
 Because an on-premise security system requires customers to keep sensitive data in their environments, these solutions also expose the customer to the possibility of a data breach.
 With TokenEx, the vast majority of that risk shifts to us.

 According to the Ponemon Institute, the average cost of a data breach is $188 per record lost.
 In other words, it takes an average of $188 per record for a company to recover from losing customer data.
 When multiplied over thousands or millions of credit card records or personal data sets, the cost of a breach can quickly become astronomical.
-For instance, the data breach that affected retailer Neiman Marcus in late 2013 exposed about 1.1 million customer records, and on average a breach of that size incurs a cost of about $206,800.
-The 2013 Target breach, one of the largest in history, exposed 110 million records – a number that could cost more than $1 billion in recovery costs.
+For instance, the data breach that affected a well-known retailer exposed about 1.1 million customer records, and on average a breach of that size incurs a cost of about $206,800.
+The largest retail data breach in history, exposed 110 million records – a number that could cost more than $1 billion in recovery costs.

 For the customer above, this risk (and the associated cost) was unacceptable.
 They wanted to secure and store approximately four million customer records, but with an on-premise solution, they would have been exposed to up to $752 million in recovery expenses in the event of a breach.

 However, TokenEx’s solution does not store any sensitive data in your systems.
 If a breach does occur, the only data that can be exposed is tokenized data, which cannot be turned back into true values without authorization.
 Tokenized data is worthless to thieves and hackers – so worthless, in fact, that the PCI Security Council doesn’t even consider it sensitive data.
 It carries virtually no risk to store in your environment, and is not subject to PCI compliance.